mkirosh/simple-js-tetris/README.md

 # simple-js-tetris

-Very simple implementation of a tetris game in Vainilla JS.
-Is not finished yet.
+Very simple implementation of a tetris game in Using Vainilla Js and P5.

 # Requirementens:
 - Node 14.15.1